awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetBinaryTypeExample.md

 # Example: Handling Binary Type Attributes Using the AWS SDK for \.NET Low\-Level API<a name="LowLevelDotNetBinaryTypeExample"></a>

 The following C\# code example illustrates the handling of binary type attributes\.
-The example adds an item to the Reply table\.
+The example adds an item to the `Reply` table\.
 The item includes a binary type attribute \(`ExtendedMessage`\) that stores compressed data\.
 The example then retrieves the item and prints all the attribute values\.
 For illustration, the example uses the `GZipStream` class to compress a sample stream and assigns it to the `ExtendedMessage` attribute, and decompresses it when printing the attribute value\.

-If you followed the steps in [Creating Tables and Loading Sample Data](SampleData.md), you already have the Reply table created\.
+If you followed the steps in [Creating Tables and Loading Data for Code Examples in DynamoDB](SampleData.md), you already have the `Reply` table created\.
 You can also create these sample tables programmatically\.
 For more information, see [Creating Example Tables and Uploading Data Using the AWS SDK for \.NET](AppendixSampleDataCodeDotNET.md)\.

-For step\-by\-step instructions to test the following sample, see [\.NET Code Examples](CodeSamples.DotNet.md)\.
+For step\-by\-step instructions for testing the following example, see [\.NET Code Examples](CodeSamples.DotNet.md)\.

 **Example**